Albi and Tarn Valley up to Millau

 Far away from all the hustle and bustle, at 700km South of Paris, the Tarn river flows from the Cevennes through the departments Lozère, Aveyron and Tarn and the Grands Causses area.

-Valley of the Tarn, 60 km from Millau and Albi, called
+in the Valley of the Tarn, 60 km from Millau and Albi, called Broquiès.

-and unspoiled nature.
-It lies in the Parc Régional des Grands Causses in
+It lies in the Parc Régional des Grands Causses in South-Aveyron.

 Aveyron is also a rich source of (ancient) culture: the district of Templars, medieval cloisters and places of pilgrimage.
 And... apart from the cyclists and hikers, a renowned district for bird-watching, mountain-biking, (fly-)fishing, but above all a region for those who seek nature, piece, quiet and farsights of mountains, valleys and plateaus, called Causses.